byiringiroscar/portofolio_microverse_official/README.md

 ### Usage

-To run the project, execute the following command: click on index.html
+To run the project by: clicking on index.html

 <!--
 Example command: